 Performance plays an essential part in the life of the department, and all students are strongly encouraged to participate.
-The Music Department regularly offers two series of performance classes, plus additional courses that are offered on a rotating basis.
-Music majors must enroll in at least three performance ensembles from the 140 series or in conjunction with the 150 series.
+The Music Department regularly offers the Music 140 series performance courses, as well as a variety of other courses involving performance on a rotating basis.
+Music majors must enroll in at least three performance ensembles from the Music 140 series, 116, 164, 165, or in conjunction with the 168 series.

 The department’s performance ensembles cater to a variety of interests and are open to all students, most by audition.
 Many are also open by audition to members of the community.
-All music majors must take a minimum of three performance ensembles to complete the requirements for the major.
-See list of courses for descriptions.
+All music majors must take a minimum of three performance courses to complete the requirements for the major.
+See performance opportunities and refer to the respective ensemble page for descriptions.

 Other music classes that involve performance and are offered on a rotating basis are listed below.
-For a comprehensive list of course offerings, check the online course catalog.
-For the current course schedule, check schedule of classes.
+For a comprehensive list of course offerings, check the Berkeley Academic Guide.
+For the current class schedule, check schedule of classes.

 - 40, 41, 42: Carillon Instruction

 - 131-139: Courses on Musical Traditions of the World

 - 161A, B: Instrumental Conducting

 - 164: Current Trends in Jazz & Improvisation-based Musics

 - 170A: Topics in Research and Performance

 DeCal classes are offered for credit on topics not normally covered in the department’s curriculum.
 Topics vary.